JCMullis1/ShinobiBout/README.md

 //
 TODO:
 --
-add the remaining actions to the game(working
+add the remaining actions to the game(finished temporarily -- make the summon system work(not started
 --
-make the summon system work(not started
+make the chakra cost system(finished temporarily
 --
-make the chakra cost system(not started
+make more than 2 players per game work(finished
 --
-make more than 2 players per game work(working
+finish the alpha version of the game(started
 --